9 out of 10 buying decisions are made with the help of peer recommendations.

 However, you can’t rely only on spontaneous, inbound referrals – you have to be more proactive and direct.
 Although your customers are willing to spread the word about your company, it’s you who should initiate the entire process.

-Knowing how to ask for referrals in sales can boost your bottom line.
+Knowing how to ask for referrals in sales is what can actually boost your bottom line.

-- Referrals are powerful because they provide you with a high level of credibility: You approach a prospect with a warm intro from someone they already trust.
+Referrals are powerful because they provide you with a high level of credibility.

-- The key to doing referrals right is keeping your relationships with customers intact.
+The key to doing referrals right is establishing and developing meaningful relationships with customers.

 Those clients may just shrug and say, I can’t think of anyone right now, but I’ll get back to you, or, If someone asks me, I’d be happy to introduce you.